Preparing the Development Environment

 Configuring the openEuler Yum Source

-To configure an online Yum source, you can obtain the online openEuler repo source.
-To configure a local Yum source, you can mount an ISO file and create a local openEuler repo source.
+Configure an online Yum source using the online openEuler repo source.
+Alternatively, configure a local Yum source by mounting an ISO file and creating a local openEuler repo source.

 Configuring an Online Yum Source by Obtaining the Online openEuler Repo Source